kartben/contoso_asset_tracker/readme.md

 #define MQTT_MAX_PACKET_SIZE 2048
 ```

 Save the file and you have made the necessary fix.
-The size probably does not need to be this large but I have not found the crossover point where the size causes a failure.
-Fortunately the MKR series have a pretty good amount of SRAM (32KB) so we should be ok.

 To connect the device to Azure IoT Central you will need to provision an IoT Central application.
 This is free for **seven days** but if you already have signed up for an Azure subscription and want to use pay as you go IoT Central is free as long as you have no more than **five devices** and do not exceed **1MB per month** of data.